Video report by ITV News Correspondent Richard Pallot

 He urged anyone taking part in the marathon who "still isn't sure who to run for" to "join the Dementia Revolution team with me to show all our loved ones with dementia, like Barbara, that they are not alone and we stand with them".

-The Dementia Revolution is a joint campaign between the Alzheimer's Society and Alzheimer's Research UK to change attitudes towards the disease and "raise millions of pounds for the most ambitious dementia research initiative the UK has ever seen".
+The Dementia Revolution is a joint campaign between the and to change attitudes towards the disease and "raise millions of pounds for the most ambitious dementia research initiative the UK has ever seen".

 Alzheimer's Society chief executive Jeremy Hughes said: "There are currently no effective treatments to slow, prevent or cure dementia, but scientists are working tirelessly to beat it.